michelin/snowflake-grafana-datasource/README.md

   <time_column>
 ```

 #### Create an annotation

 Annotations allow you to overlay events on a graph.
 To create an annotation, in the dashboard settings click "Annotations", and "New".

+## Caching
+### Snowflake caching

+Snowflake caches queries with the same footprint / hash in its own query-cache.
+Since a Grafana query mostly has a now() component the cache will never be used.
+To get more queries with the same hash use the two macros `$__timeRoundFrom(d)` and `$__timeRoundTo(d)` to create wider truncated timestamps.
+This is no problem for timeseries charts.
+Grafana cuts it's x-Axis to the selected dashboard time window.
+If a table is displayed the whole result will be presented and it could be slightly out of the time window.\
+More info about snowflake-side caching: https://docs.snowflake.com/en/user-guide/querying-persisted-results#retrieval-optimization

 ## Development